 Concerns by investors over Zynga’s reliance on Facebook, which accounts for about 80 percent of bookings, or the total value of goods sold in its games, have helped to drive a 69 percent share drop since its December IPO through yesterday.

-A version of “Kingdoms of Camelot” built for Apple Inc. (AAPL)’s iPhone, released in March, is the fourth highest-grossing game in the App Store and will help Kabam increase revenue about 50 percent to more than $150 million this year, Chou said.
+A version of “Kingdoms of Camelot” built for Apple Inc. (AAPL:US)’s iPhone, released in March, is the fourth highest-grossing game in the App Store and will help Kabam increase revenue about 50 percent to more than $150 million this year, Chou said.

 Unlike Zynga, which targets casual players, Kabam builds expansive, graphically rich titles to lure enthusiasts.
 While such games may be more costly to produce, hard-core gamers tend to pay more money for virtual goods, said Atul Bagga, analyst at Lazard Capital Markets LLC.